vertigis/studio-install-help/README.md

 CA services for secure communication.
 If you plan on using Studio as a frontend, you'll want to give the container a real web certificate.
-Your IT professional can likely help with this, but you can likely do this yourself.
+Your IT professional can likely help with this.
+Although, you can likely perform this task independently.

 ### Provide a Web Certificate Directly
 - Edit the `docker-compose.yaml` file